 At first, we felt uncomfortable as well.
 But yes, you get used to it.
 And it is necessary because it significantly improves communication.
 It really does.

 That’s great.
-We recommend to select a medium-sized feature and try it out with your standard laptop camera and microphone.
+We recommend selecting a medium-sized feature and try it out with your standard laptop camera and microphone.
 One member should read the book Code with the Wisdom of the Crowd by Mark Pearl to be able to act as a moderator if necessary.
 Regarding everything else, discover what is working for you.

 Jochen Christ is a senior consultant at INNOQ.
 As a specialist for modern Java technologies, he creates elegant solutions with innovative architecture concepts, such as Microservices, Docker and cloud computing.
 Jochen is interested in agile methods, clean code and usable security.
 He is a speaker at international conferences and enjoys participating in local meetups.